 - Remove the hose and inspect the inside to ensure it is not obstructed.

-- Review the article Reduce Odors.
+- Try the steps outlined in the article Reduce Odors.